Hungarian Socialist Party: 2010s decline

 On 21 March 2009 Gyurcsány announced his resignation as Prime Minister due to failure management of the economic crisis.
 Gordon Bajnai became the nominee of MSZP for the post of prime minister in March 2009 and he became Prime Minister on 14 April.
 Gyurcsány also resigned from his position of party chairman, which he had occupied since 2007.

-MSZP lost half of its supporters during the European Parliament election in 2009, receiving only 17.37% of the votes and gained four seats compared to the previous nine seats.
+MSZP lost half of its supporters during the European Parliament election in 2009, receiving only 17.37% of the votes and gaining four seats compared to the previous nine seats.
 This electoral defeat marked the end of the de facto two-party system in Hungary, which had lasted since 1998.

-The Hungarian Socialist Party suffered a heavy defeat in the 2010 election (won by Fidesz with a ⅔ majority), gaining only 19.3% of the votes, and 59 seats in the parliament.
+The Hungarian Socialist Party suffered a heavy defeat in the 2010 election (won by Fidesz with a two-thirds majority), gaining only 19.3% of the votes, and 59 seats in the parliament.
 Following the resignation of Ildikó Lendvai, the party's prime minister candidate Attila Mesterházy was elected Chairman of the Socialist Party.
 Nevertheless, MSZP became the biggest opposition party in Hungary.

 The left-wing fragmented after the 2010 election; at first Katalin Szili left the MSZP to form Social Union (SZU), following the similarly significant defeated local elections in October 2010, nevertheless Gyurcsány's detachment was a much worse disaster for the Socialists.
 Initially, the former PM wanted to reform the party, but his goals remained in the minority.
 As a result, Gyurcsány, along with nine other members of the parliamentary group, left MSZP and established Democratic Coalition (DK).
 Thus MSZP's number of MPs reduced to 48.